john-wigg/LaserDiodeDriver/README.md

 This project is licensed under the MIT license.

-Excluded from this is the Arduino Setup Sketch which uses the [SoftI2cMaster](https://github.com/TrippyLighting/SoftI2cMaster) library which is licensed under the GNU GPLv3 and is in turn licensed under the same license.
-The Sketch `Setup.ino` has been originally created by Jan Knipper (https://github.com/jknipper/mcp4728_program_address) and is used [with the author's permission](https://github.com/jknipper/mcp4728_program_address/issues/1).
+Excluded from this is the Arduino Setup Sketch which uses the [SoftI2cMaster](https://github.com/TrippyLighting/SoftI2cMaster) library and is licensed under the GNU GPLv3.

+The `Setup.ino` sketch has been originally created by Jan Knipper (https://github.com/jknipper/mcp4728_program_address) and is used [with the author's permission](https://github.com/jknipper/mcp4728_program_address/issues/1).